-We have assisted and been successful in discharge some if not all of our clients’ student loan debt.
+We have assisted and been successful in discharging some if not all of our clients’ student loan debt.
 However for all intents and purposes discharging student loans in bankruptcy is a very difficult prospect and something that is not within reach of most people.
 Frankly speaking, due to the enormous legal hurdles which must be overcome this type of debt is very difficult to discharge.

 Institutions of higher education are benefiting tremendously from “free money” given to bright eyed youths who have very little understanding as to consequences of carrying such incredible debt throughout their lives.
 The result of this never ending supply of money is that such institutions raise prices to attract better professors, build better facilities, and generally make their product more attractive.
 Even those colleges who wish to remain responsible and keep tuition prices stable are forced to upgrade lest they be bumped out of the rankings and lose students.

 The end result is an entire generation of Americans who enter college debt free of obligations and exit with tens of thousands, sometimes hundreds of thousands, of debt that has no statute of limitations on collection and which absent an “undue hardship” can never go away.
 The result is that people are deferring major life decisions such as purchasing homes, having children, getting married, and generally living life.
 This creates an impact on the economy certainly but also materially lowers the quality of life of those saddled with such burdens.
 Moreover the cost of college and the “education” received very rarely produces a skill set so as to let the students earn enough money to pay off the debt within a reasonable time.